 Why is there an amount in Box 7 (Nonemployee Comp) on my 1099-MISC?

-- Payment received as a consultant, contractor, freelancer, or other independent worker;
+- Payments to an independent contractor, consultant, freelancer, or other independent worker